kockarevicivan/vue-val/README.md

 messages.required = () => `M8, field is required!`;
 messages.maxLength = (maxCharacters) => `We don't allow more than ${maxCharacters} characters!!`;
 ```

+Note that every message is defined as lambda expression.
+This is due to the messages that depend on one or more parameters (e.g. maximum number of characters).